Academic Matters

 2 Year Olds

-For some of our youngest children, this will be their first Nursery experience.
-The settling process is individually tailored and our experienced Nursery team will work with each family to ensure support you and your child.
+For some of the youngest children, this will be their first Nursery experience.
+The settling process is therefore tailored to the needs of each individual child.
+Our experienced Nursery team will work closely with each family to ensure that parents and children alike receive the very best support.

 Curriculum

-In setting up our spaces and experiences for the children we reflect on pedagogical approaches including Reggio Emilia who believed child led play supports problem solving skills, Froebel who promoted the importance of nature and the use of natural resources, and Montessori with a focus on loose parts and developing independent life skills.
-There are also lots of opportunities for sensory play and a focus on Schematic play for our very youngest.
-Across the year, we use a combination of intentional and responsive planning to ensure coverage of the Early Years curriculum and to hear children's voice.
+In setting up spaces and experiences for the children, we reflect on pedagogical approaches including Reggio Emilia, where child-led play supports problem solving skills.
+We also look to the Froebelian approach, which is centred on the importance of nature and the use of natural resources.
+Montessori principles also guide our provision with a focus on loose parts play and the development of independent life skills.
+There are also lots of opportunities for sensory play and a focus on schematic play for the very youngest children in the Nursery.

 The eight areas within the Early Level of the curriculum are:

-We are very fortunate that specialist teachers from the Junior School also teach our children in PE, Music and Outdoor Learning.
-Within nursery we have a native French speaker who works with all our pre-school children.
+We are very fortunate that Specialist Teachers from the Junior School also teach the Nursery children in P.E., Music and Outdoor Learning.
+Within the Nursery, we have a native French speaker who works with all our pre-school children.

-Transition into our Nursery, between rooms and onto Primary 1 is embedded in our Health and Wellbeing curriculum.
-While there are key focus times on transition across the year, the daily experiences your child will have helps to build confidence and familiarity within our nursery and wider school campus promoting smooth transitions.
+Transition into the Nursery, between the rooms and on into Primary 1 is embedded in our Health and Wellbeing curriculum.
+While there are key times in the academic year during which we focus on transition, the experiences that the children have each day in Nursery will help them to build confidence and familiarity within our Nursery environment and in the wider school campus too.
+This, in turn, will help to promote smooth transitions into Primary 1.

 Further information

-Early in September you will be invited to attend an informal welcome evening which will provide information on the year ahead.
-The curriculum and aims for the year will be discussed.
-Most importantly, we hope that all parents will enjoy the opportunity to meet other Nursery parents too.
+Early in September, parents of the Nursery children will be invited to attend an Informal Welcome Evening during which information is given about the year ahead.
+The curriculum and aims for the year are shared but most importantly, parents are given the opportunity to meet one another and start building lifelong friendships.

-During the Autumn and Spring Term, parents will be invited to attend an individual parent consultation to discuss individual progress.
-Across the year, individual observations covering all curricular areas will be shared with parents using our online platform Showbie.
-Keyworker staff will add 'wow' moments to your child's 1:1 page and parents can also add 'wow' moments from home.
-During the Summer Term, you will receive a written report summarising your child’s progress.
+During the Autumn and Spring Term, Nursery parents are invited to attend an individual parent consultation to discuss their child’s progress.
+During the Summer Term, parents will receive a written report which summarises their child’s progress.

-Each room has Parent Representatives who are invited to meet with Mrs Nicolson and Miss Zegleman to offer feedback and ask class questions.
-They will also form part of the Edinburgh Academy Parents Association (EAPA) and this body meets with the Headteacher and the Rector on a termly basis.
+Each Nursery room has Parent Representatives who are invited to meet with the Head of Nursery and Class Teacher to offer feedback and ask questions on behalf of the class group.
+They are also members of the Edinburgh Academy Parents Association (EAPA) which meets with the Headteacher and Rector each term.

 Junior School